j23747/Pizza_Palace/README.md

 ## Bugs

-At the moment there are no bugs.
+At the moment there are no known bugs.

 ## FOR INQUIRIES